jenseng/zomgbies/README.md

 ## TODO

-* more obstacles
-* make board size != canvas side, scroll on edge
 * moar sprites
   * have soft thresholds for switching directional sprites (so no jitters)
 * better bestMoveFor ... don't give up so quick if strafing, just if